juanmc2005/diart/README.md

 | [`speechbrain/spkrec-ecapa-voxceleb-mel-spec`](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb-mel-spec) | embedding | | |
 | [`speechbrain/spkrec-resnet-voxceleb`](https://huggingface.co/speechbrain/spkrec-resnet-voxceleb) | embedding | | |

-The latency of segmentation models is measured in a VAD pipeline.
+The latency of segmentation models is measured in a VAD pipeline (5s chunks).

-The latency of embedding models is measured in a diarization pipeline using `pyannote/segmentation`.
+The latency of embedding models is measured in a diarization pipeline using `pyannote/segmentation` (also 5s chunks).

 \* CPU: AMD Ryzen 9 - GPU: RTX 4060 Max-Q